-• XIDS 2100 - Arts and Ideas: Special Topics 3 (Introduction to Gender Studies) Electives
+XIDS 2100 - Arts and Ideas: Special Topics 3 (Introduction to Gender Studies)

+Electives

-12 hours (four of these must be taken in AT LEAST two different disciplines).
+12 hours (three of these must be taken in AT LEAST two different disciplines; no more than one elective or 3 hours may be taken from a department or unit outside of the College of Arts and Humanities).
 Electives must be approved by the program director.
 A list of approved courses may be obtained each semester from the Director of the Minor, Dr. Jeffrey Zamostny (Foreign Languages and Literatures; jzamostn@westga.edu).